-- Business credit cards work on the same principle as personal credit cards, allowing the cardholder to purchase goods or services physically at a merchant location, or remotely over the telephone or interest.
+Business credit cards largely work on the same principle as personal credit cards, allowing cardholders to purchase goods or services physically at a merchant location, or remotely via the telephone or interest.
 The major difference is that eligible business credit card applicants require an Australian Business number (ABN) and can use the card to pay for business costs rather than personal purchases.

 Business Credit Card & Charge Card Comparison

 - American Express Gold Business Card

 10,000 Membership Rewards Bonus points offer has been extended until 2 February 2016.